 During the first lesson, the student paints or draws something of their own for the first 10 minutes while I observe, looking for ways I can help them improve and move toward their stated goals.
 Then we set that work aside and do a similar painting or drawing but with more effective techniques, better materials, or whatever is needed to improve the work.
 Lessons that come after build on that first one and the student can even decide to change their goal to something else as they grow and develop.

 I am primarily self-taught.
 That means that I put in the blood, sweat, and tears to learn my art through observation, trial and error, joining artist groups, and participating in art shows.
-I'v grown a lot and have won some awards in the process.
+I've grown a lot and have won some awards in the process.
 I belong to the Artist's Society Of Dearborn, The Downriver Council For The Arts, and the Detroit Society of Women Painters and Sculptors, all of which provide opportunity to learn from other professional artists.
+I have placed 1st for oil painting twice now and one 3rd place in the ASD competitions.
 I learned what I wanted to learn when I was ready to learn it....and that's the approach I use when teaching others.

-Lessons are $30 per two hour session for one person, or $40per for two people with a two hour minimum.
+Lessons are $35 per two hour session for one person, or $50 for two people per two hour session.

 I've always taught.
 It was simply a matter of habit, as I grew up, to teach classmates.
-The first formal paid lesson I gave was in 1990 when I taught drawing/painting to a high school student in her home at the request of a fellow church member.
+The first formal paid lesson I gave was in 1990 when I taught drawing/painting to a high school student in her home at the request of a friend.
 Now I have a well equipped studio in my own home.

 Mostly beginners, and some intermediate level aspiring artists.
 My specialty is introducing students to various media and using a guided exploration method to help them find what fits them.